 Some features just added weight but weren't that useful.
 Others were essential to the bag's functionality.
 We used them all and evaluated their worthiness.

-We stuffed, compressed, packed up, and carried all of these bags for several outdoor adventures and then zipped, unzipped, toggled, and, of course, slept in these bags to test them to the fullest.
+We stuffed, compressed, packed up, and carried these bags for several outdoor adventures and then zipped, unzipped, toggled, and, of course, slept in these bags to test them to the fullest.